Before placing any pieces, you must position the chessboard correctly:

 6. Line Up All 8 Pawns

-Using Chess Notation for Perfect Setup
+Using Chess Notation for Perfect Chess Board Setup

-For players using boards with algebraic notation:
+For players using boards with algebraic notation –

-Common Setup Mistakes to Avoid
+Common Chess Board Setup Mistakes to Avoid

 - Board orientation errors (dark square on right)